-^{80.} Burlington Resources Inc. v.
+^{81.} Burlington Resources Inc. v.
 Republic of Ecuador (ICSID Case No. ARB/08/5), Decision on Liability, 14 December 2012, para.
 396.

-^{81.} Starrett Housing v.
+^{82.} Starrett Housing v.
 Iran, Interlocutory Award No. ITL 32-24-1, 19 December 1983, 4 Iran-United States Claims Tribunal Reports 122, p.
 154

-^{82.} Ibid.
+^{83.} Ibid.

-^{83.} Chemtura
+^{84.} Chemtura

-^{84.} Perenco Ecuador Ltd. v.
+^{85.} Perenco Ecuador Ltd. v.
 The Republic of Ecuador and Empresa Estatal Petróleos del Ecuador (Petroecuador) (ICSID Case No. ARB/08/6), Decision on Remaining Issues of Jurisdiction and Liability, 12 September 2014, para.
 672.

-^{85.} El Paso v.
+^{86.} El Paso v.
 Argentina, CMS v.
 Argentina

-^{86.} India-Mauritius BIT (1998), Article 6(1): "...Such compensation shall amount to the market value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is the earlier, shall include interest at a fair and equitable rate until the date of payment, shall be made without unreasonable delay and shall be
+^{87.} India-Mauritius BIT (1998), Article 6(1): "...Such compensation shall amount to the market value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is the earlier, shall include interest at a fair and equitable rate until the date of payment, shall be made without unreasonable delay and shall be effectively realizable and be freely transferable."

-However, in addition to prompt and effective compensation as seen in majority cases, legality of expropriation is also regulated by other determinants.
-Majority treaties envisage four essential criteria to determine legality of expropriation, namely that the measure must be taken in light of a public purpose, it must be non-discriminatory, must be in accordance with due process of law, and is against the payment of compensation.
+four essential criteria to determine legality of expropriation, namely that the measure must be taken in light of a public purpose, it must be non-discriminatory, must be in accordance with due process of law, and is against the payment of compensation.